fogol/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/500_Series/501_PH_ProgrammaticCfg/ReadMe.txt

   - MarketPrice Domain IBM.N item from DIRECT_FEED service
 + Switches over to a preferred host according to preferred host configuration for a consumer
-  - default preferred host is set to 'Channel_A'.
+  - default preferred host is set to 'Channel_1'.
 This value can be overridden by command line argument
 + Processes data received from API for 600 seconds
   - all received messages are processed on API thread of control